 Welcome to Spinning from Scratch

-Through the experience of handling spinning fibre itself, you’ll also learn how to look at wool for spinning and understand the characteristics of different sheep breeds so that you’ll know what to look for when you go to build your own stash of treasured spinning fibre.
+Through the experience of handling spinning fibre itself, you’ll also learn how to look at wool for spinning and understand the attributes of different sheep breeds so that you’ll know what to look for when you go to build your own stash of treasured spinning fibre.

 Throughout the videos, you’ll learn: